-It may seem silly to tell your client to stop eating junk food and to start eating more fruits and vegetables.
+It may seem silly to tell your client to stop eating junk food and to start eating more fruits and vegetables, that is what the human body needs.
 In all honesty, they probably already know that they should do that.
 The difference is hearing it from you.

 Have a lot of trust and faith in you as a personal trainer, and by just telling them to do that, maybe that is all the push that they need actually to make that change.
 Let them know that you are holding them accountable to a healthy diet.

 This will put pressure on them to follow through on it, and they will thank you for that.
 A lot of progress that your client makes is dependent on what they put in their bodies while at home.
 Try your hardest to make sure that your workouts with them are not getting thrown away the second they get back to their house.